Semm6/Whitelabel-webshop/PORTFOLIO.md

 ## Outcome 1: You design and build user-friendly, full stack web applications

-### 1. Product service: show products with an api call.
+### 1. Product service: show products with an api call

 As you can see on the pictures there are a couple of products shown.
 These products are coming from the productservice API that is connected to a MySQL database.